pjkundert/python-slip39/README.txt

    names            A sequence of Seed names, or a dict of { name: <details> } (from slip39.create)
    master_secret    A Seed secret (only appropriate if exactly one name supplied)
    passphrase       A SLIP-39 passphrase (not Trezor compatible; use "hidden wallet" phrase on device instead)
+   using_bip39      Generate Seed from Entropy via BIP-39 generation algorithm
    group            A dict of {"<group>":(<required>, <members>), …}
    group_threshold  How many groups are required to recover the Seed
    cryptocurrency   A sequence of [ "<crypto>", "<crypto>:<derivation>", … ] w/ optional ranges